gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 hundreds of implementations whereby none of them established a standard.
 Lisp focuses on the highest productivity for an individual.
-Modern _engineering languages like Go or Rust_ are optimized for team productivity and put their focus on less abstractions but maintainability.
+Modern _engineering languages like Go or Rust_ are optimized for team productivity and put their focus on less abstractions but more maintainability.

 Last but not least, two of the best programming books use Lisp: _Structure and Interpretation of Computer Programs_